vincer2040/web/apps/portfolio/src/components/projects/db/takeaway.md

 inspired me to create my own protocol.
 During this process, I quickly learned that _nothing_ sent over the network is typesafe, and how delecate some servers can be when the client does not adhere to the protocol specification.
+For parsing the the protocol, I implemted a tokenizer and parser method, heavily inspired by the parsing methods in the [interpreter](/projects/interpreter/) that I wrote.
+Not only does this method of parsing make it much simpler to extract the commands sent to the server, but to also add new commands.

 In the beginning of this project, I had no idea how non-blocking architectures worked.
 I had no idea how to handle multiple connections